spookylukey/semanticeditor/INSTALL.rst

 Templates
 =========

 Automatically found if 'django.template.loaders.app_directories.load_template_source' is in TEMPLATE_LOADERS.

 Media
 =====

-media files: media/semanticeditor needs to be copied/linked/served so that it is under MEDIA_URL.  (i.e. side-by-side with the media/cms directory).
+Media files: media/semanticeditor needs to be copied/linked/served so that it is under MEDIA_URL.  (i.e. side-by-side with the media/cms directory).

 URLS
 ====

 Add the following to the root URL conf::

   (r'^semantic/', include('semanticeditor.urls')),